kalekundert/macromolecular_inpainting/notebook/design_encoder/compare_voxelization/notes.rst

   function of the rotation of that input around the z-axis.
 Perfect rotational invariance would be represented as a straight, horizontal line.

-- The ESCNN models are slightly more invariance than the CNN models, but the difference isn't as big as I was hoping for.
+- The ESCNN models are slightly more invariant than the CNN models, but the difference isn't as big as I was hoping for.

   - Note that the ESCNN traces often have a pattern that repeats four times.